Lande21/RolandeU.github.io/README.md

-***Date : December 27,2024 *** Grad school God's got me.....I'm so proud of you ! boxing day! will be with pa for Christmas gotta head back after two weeks cant wait to see Ivy in her cute outfit 💕Merry christmas!
-It was ok and home it weuld be quizing him cause he doesn't know what to ask me
+***Date : December 27,2024 *** Grad school God's got me.....I'm so proud of you ! boxing day! will be with pa for Christmas gotta head back after two weeks cant wait to see Ivy in her cute outfit 💕Merry christmas! doesn't know what to ask me
 # RolandeU.github.io!

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....